Infinidrix/Nand-Beyond-Tetris/Readme.txt

-                                     currently used by the VM Emulator (which may or may not be implemented in Java) is called. short callFunction(String functionName,
+                                     currently used by the VM Emulator (which may or may not be implemented in Java) is called. int callFunction(String functionName,
-                   short param1, ...) - For convenience, versions of the
+                   int param1, ...) - For convenience, versions of the
                                         callFunction method are supplied for
                                         calling VM functions accepting 0-4
                                         arguments without the need to allocate